Definition of IoT

 Lectures

-The Internet of Things (IoT) is a network of devices connected to the internet to collect, share, and act on data.
+IoT (Internet of Things) is a system where devices are connected to the internet to collect and share data.